 85 Commissioner Street.
 Lunch is served from 11am.
 Closed Sat, Sun.
 (Photos kindly supplied by James Findlay).

 This is not so much a lunch stop, as an essential coffee stop, as much for the freshly roasted Fairtrade Bean There coffee as it is to marvel at what must be one of Joburg's most spectacular ceilings (the Rand Club can also claim this title).

 Ornate Coffee is located in Corner House, one of the city's most immaculately preserved heritage buildings dating back to 1903, at which time this 10-story building was the city's tallest skyscraper.

 If hunger does strike though there's a light menu of wraps, open sandwiches and tasty cakes.
-The cafe has comfortable lounge area, tables and essential free Wifi.
+The cafe has a comfortable lounge area, tables and essential free Wifi.

 77 Commissioner Street.
 Open 6:00–18:00.
 Closed Sat, Sun.